-The Mini-Grant Program funds projects that will increase agricultural literacy.
-County and state Farm Bureaus may apply for grants of up to $500 for classroom education programs for grades K-12 to initiate new programs or expand existing programs to additional grade levels or new subject areas.
+The White-Reinhardt Mini-Grant Program funds projects that will increase agricultural literacy.
+County and state Farm Bureaus may apply for grants of up to $500 for classroom education programs for grades K-12 in order to initiate new ag literacy programs or expand existing programs to additional grade levels or new subject areas.
 Grants are available on a competitive basis.

 The White-Reinhardt Fund for Education is a special project of the Foundation in cooperation with the AFB Women’s Leadership Committee.
 It was established to honor two former chairs of that committee, Berta White and Linda Reinhardt, who were leaders in the national effort to improve agricultural literacy.

 Spring 2015 Cycle is now open.
 Applications are due on Oct 15, 2014.
 Please read all mini-grant guidelines before you apply.

 |Chaves County Farm Bureau, New Mexico||Educational program that incorporates the poem “Harvest Told” and a “Tracking My Taco” activity to teach students where their food comes from and how markets operate, as well as the importance of sustainable agriculture.|

 |Colorado Farm Bureau||A Mobile Ag Trailer to be used at schools, county fairs and other events with five “Educational Barns” that illustrate ag commodities and industries in Colorado.|

 |Cook County Farm Bureau, Illinois||Summer library program to introduce urban children to livestock and their uses through literature, learning activities and a craft or snack.|

 |Davison/Hanson County Farm Bureau, South Dakota||Creation of a combining DVD and display to teach students about the harvesting process and products made from crops.|